A Generalised Exponentiated Gradient Approach to Enhance Fairness in Binary and Multi-class Classification Tasks: Detailed Results

 \end{enumerate}

 Figure \ref{fig:exp} details the experimental process.
 To mitigate the risk of data selection bias, for each \textbf{RQ}, we perform a 10-fold cross-validation with shuffling.
 For each fold, we train the models on the training set and compute the fairness and effectiveness metrics on the testing set.
 To ensure a fair evaluation, we use the same splits for all approaches in each RQ by fixing the random seed.
-Additionally, when we evaluate DEMV to address \textbf{RQ3}, following the original paper \cite{daloisio_debiaser_2023}, we apply the pre-processing approach only on the training set. \revised{Similarly, the post-processing Blackbox approach is applied on the prediction from the ML model \cite{putzel_blackbox_2022}.} After training and testing the approaches, we report the mean and standard deviation of the metrics obtained.
+Additionally, when we evaluate DEMV to address \textbf{RQ3}, following the original paper \cite{daloisio_debiaser_2023}, we apply the pre-processing approach only on the training set. \revised{Similarly, the post-processing Blackbox approach is applied on the prediction from the ML model \cite{putzel_blackbox_2022}.} Finally, to address \textbf{RQ5}, we perform the same pipeline, but with different $\delta$ and $\eta$ values, respectively.

 In the following, we describe the datasets employed (Section \ref{sec:data}), the benchmarks used in the evaluation (Section \ref{sec:benchmarks}), and the metrics and statistical methods adopted (Section \ref{sec:metrics}).